 A hybrid course is a course where some learning has been moved online and in-class seat time has been reduced.
 Commonly courses are 50% face to face with 50% online activities.
 Other proportions are possible.

-Finally, students enrolled in ELI distance learning courses have access to an ELI Hotline (703-323-3347, 1-888-4DL-NVCC (888-435-6822), V/TDD 703-323-3717) and ELI Chat Line.
-Students enrolled in ELI distance learning courses can call and talk with a well-informed student support services representative.
-Typical questions center around registration, student services (e.g. advising, transfer planning), testing, and other issues that often arise when taking a distance learning course.
+Finally, students enrolled in ELI online learning courses have access to a ELI Hotline (703-323-3347, 1-888-4DL-NVCC (888-435-6822), V/TDD 703-323-3717) and ELI Chat Line.
+Students enrolled in ELI online learning courses can call and talk with a well-informed student support services representative.
+Typical questions center around registration, student services (e.g. advising, transfer planning), testing, and other issues that often arise when taking an online learning course.
 ELI Hotline Hours are Monday-Thursday 8:00 a.m.- 9:00 p.m.; and Friday 8:00 a.m.--5:00 p.m.
 Technical support is available 24/7.
 We also encourage you to visit the website on a regular basis to check for announcements and new features.

 All online courses require access to the Internet.
 Additionally, courses may require watching video programs, using computer programs on CD-ROM, listening to audio programs, using apps, and/or using voice mail.
 Be sure to check individual course descriptions for specific requirements or contact the individual instructor with questions.

 Blackboard Collaborate: Some courses require weekly scheduled web meetings using the Blackboard Collaborate virtual classroom.
 Using a computer, tablet, or mobile device, (and a microphone for some courses), and Internet connection, students attend regular online sessions at pre-designated times.
 Your device must have Java installed in order to run Blackboard Collaborate.

 (Be sure to review the Important Dates for this semester to prevent automatic withdrawal from your class.)